-27. On 3 July, the Committee noted that San Marino had become a member of the Authority on 19 July 2024, following its accession to the Convention (see ISBA/30/FC/4).
-In accordance with financial regulations 6.9 and 7, the secretariat calculated that the assessed contributions of San Marino to the administrative budget for 2024 and 2025 were \$405 and \$1,061, respectively, and its advances to the Working Capital Fund were \$1.02 and \$1.88.
+27. On 3 July 2025, the Committee took note that San Marino became a member of the Authority on 19 July 2024, following its accession to the United Nations Convention on the Law of the Sea (ISBA/30/FC/4).
+In accordance with financial regulations 6.9 and 7, the Secretariat calculated San Marino's assessed contributions to the administrative budget for 2024 and 2025 at \$405 and \$1,061, respectively, and its advances to the Working Capital Fund at \$1.02 and \$1.88.
 The Committee recommended that the Assembly approve the proposed assessments and advance contributions.